tusbar/bull-manager/readme.md

 ## Random things

 - You don’t need to pass job options to `createJobQueue` if you are never going to use `enqueue` in your workers.
+- `removeOnComplete` is set to true by default.

 ## License